nib-edit/nib/packages/docs/Setup/Readme.md

 Setup of the editor is quite straight forward.
-Toolbar and each plugin is a package of its own and is required to be installed from `npm`.
+It is required to be installed from `npm`.

 ### Installing packages: